What does travel trailer insurance cover?

 Since travel trailers are pulled behind cars or pickups, they are not motorized.
 And since travel trailers can’t move on their own, there is no need to purchase liability insurance for them.
 Liability coverage will actually extend to the travel trailer from the vehicle pulling it at the time.

 While you don’t need to buy liability coverage, buying comprehensive and collision coverage on your camper insurance policy is a smart decision.
 Comprehensive coverage will pay if your camper needs repairs or needs to be replaced due to situations such as theft, fire, vandalism or hail.
-Collision coverage will pay for repair or replacement if your camper is damaged in an auto accident.
+Whereas collision coverage will pay for repair or replacement if your travel trailer is damaged in an auto accident.
 You’ll probably pay a deductible, or out of pocket cost, if your travel trailer is damaged in a covered loss.
 Once your deductible gets paid, your insurance company will then help cover the remaining cost of the damage.